Goal Setting Theory of Motivation

 - Feedback: The performer should be informed about the progress towards the goal.
 Specific outcome feedback tells the individual what change is needed and specific process feedback that tells the individual how to change.

-- Employee commitment to the goal: If performer committed to the goal believes ‘I can do this’ and has been involved in the goal-setting process, he would be more committed to the achievement of a goal.
+- Employee commitment to the goal: If the performer committed to the goal believes ‘I can do this’ and has been involved in the goal-setting process, he would be more committed to the achievement of a goal.

 - Too many goals should be avoided.
 Multiple goals create conflict within the individual and one goal may be sacrificed for meeting another goal.
 When a difficult task involves quantity and quality goals, people may tend to neglect the quality goal and maximize the quantity goal.
-When the rewards are valued highly, the tasks with a high probability of a positive outcome are chosen rather than the most desirable one.
+When the rewards are valued highly, the tasks with a high probability of a positive outcome are chosen rather than the most desirable ones.

 - When tasks are complex, general – ‘do your best’ goals and not specific, difficult goals result in higher performance.
 Specific, difficult goals lead to a higher quantity of performance on a simpler version of the same task.